asmuth/clip/fnordmetric-doc/src/ui_html5_api.md

 elements to declare the widgets.

-The javascript library `fnordmetric-ui.js` is bundled with FnordMetric Classic and FnordMetric Enterprise, but you can download a copy here (FIXPAUL) if you want to include it in your project.
+The javascript library `fnordmetric-ui.js` is bundled with FnordMetric Classic and FnordMetric Enterprise, but you can [download a copy here](http://github.com/paulasmuth/fnordmetric/tree/master/fnordmetric-ui) if you want to include it in your project.

 FnordMetric UI requires jQuery 1.6.2+